meeque/mystery-disk/mystery-disk.stackexchange.md

 More Superblocks?
 -----------------

-So I searched the web for other methods for finding ext3 superblocks.
+I searched the web for other methods for finding ext3 superblocks.
 I found surprisingly little, but eventually I stumbled across some technical documentation of ext4 superblock datastructures in the Linux kernel [docs](https://www.kernel.org/doc/html/latest/filesystems/ext4/globals.html) and [wiki](https://ext4.wiki.kernel.org/index.php/Ext4_Disk_Layout#The_Super_Block).

 These mentioned magic bytes and some enumerated values, so I came up with a regexp based on the superblock fields `s_magic`, `s_state`, and `s_errors`: